phuchahoang/phuchahoang/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-## Harry Ha 🧑‍💻
+## harry phuc ha 🧑‍💻
-# 🍪 Hey!
-This is Harry documenting his journey in the world of technology.
+# 🍪 hey! this is harry documenting his journey in the world of technology.

-- 📑I am a programming enthusiast, pursuing Applied Math and Computer Science (AMCS).
+- 📑i am a programming enthusiast, pursuing Applied Math and Computer Science (AMCS) with a concentration in AI.

-- 🔭I’m currently working with Java, Python, C++
+- 🔭i’m currently working with Java, Python, C++
-- 🌱Tools/Platforms: Eclipse, Visual Studio, Azure (beginner)
+- 🌱tools/Platforms: Eclipse, Visual Studio, Azure (beginner)
-- 💬Framework/Principles: JUnit, OOP, GUI
+- 💬framework/Principles: JUnit, OOP, GUI
-- 🤔Technologies: CSS (beginner)
+- 🤔technologies: CSS (beginner)

-- 📑I strive to accomplish things devotedly and coordinate well with others in order to convey impactful results and meanings through polished projects.
+- 📑i strive to accomplish things devotedly and coordinate well with others in order to convey impactful results and meanings through polished projects.
 I am also eager to explore, seek flexibility, and adaptation.

-- ✨Fun fact: Currently, I am sharpening my mindset through being a Math Tutor & an IT HelpDesk Technician!
+- ✨fun fact: currently, i am sharpening my mindset through being a Math Tutor & an IT HelpDesk Technician!

-- 📫 How to reach me: @hahoangphuc2014@gmail.com
+- 📫 get in touch with me: @hahoangphuc2014@gmail.com